A voice that could do anything, doing just what it wants.

 Thompson-King has a Master’s degree in Opera Performance from New England Conservatory, and a Bachelor’s degree in Opera Performance from New York University.
 Her teaching methods are further supported by her study of Somatic Voicework (The LoVetri Method) as well as Dalcroze Eurythmics.

-She is an Associate Professor of Voice at Berklee College of Music in Boston, MA, and an Artist – Teacher of Jazz and Contemporary Music Studies in Voice at Longy School of Music of Bard College in Cambridge, MA.
+In addition to her creative work, she is currently an Associate Professor of Voice at Berklee College of Music in Boston, MA, and an Artist – Teacher of Jazz and Contemporary Music Studies in Voice at Longy School of Music of Bard College in Cambridge, MA.